Are you thinking about GROWING the star 9065 F1 tomato variety in the open field?

 Furthermore, the prices of the tomato seeds above ranged from KES 650 for 10,000 seeds, and KES 9,000 for 1,000 seeds…confusing potential growers even further.

 Every tomato seed company claimed that their tomato hybrid seeds not only Highly Productive (some claimed to give 60 tons of tomato per acre) but also highly resistant to:

 - Tomato bacterial wilt,

-- Tomato verticilum wilt, and
+- Tomato verticillium wilt, and

 - Tomato Fusarium wilt.

-All these Tomato varieties seemed good to unexperienced farmers.
+With all these GLOWING claims, all these Tomato varieties seemed good to unexperienced farmers.